chef/chef-web-docs/content/style_guide/markdown.md

 {{< figure src="/images/chef-logo.svg" title="Chef Logo" height="100" width="150">}}

 Raster images should be 96 dpi and no larger than 600 pixels wide.
 This helps ensure that the image can be printed and/or built into other output formats; in some cases, separate 300 dpi files should be maintained for images that require inclusion in formats designed for printing and/or presentations.

+## Markdownlint

+We use [Markdownlint](https://github.com/DavidAnson/markdownlint) in a [GitHub action](https://github.com/DavidAnson/markdownlint-cli2-action) to lint the
+Markdown in each pull request.
+See the [Markdownlint](https://github.com/DavidAnson/markdownlint) repository for information about the different Markdown rules that the linter will check for.

+If necessary, you can enable or disable Markdownlint for a line, section of a page, or an entire page.
+See the [Markdownlint documentation](https://github.com/DavidAnson/markdownlint#configuration) for additional information.